3."

 Tape/Data recorder.

-decided to stop all licensing.
+decided to stop all licensing to ColecoVision and ATARI.

 more than 61.91 million copies.